4W/4W/README.md

-most tools on my github are for myself and for educational purposes - though feel free to use them :)
+My opensource code is free to use in any way you want, as long as you take responsibility for using it.

-if you need anything made antarctic#2100
+Custom inquiries -> antarctic#2100